 - This serial and "Rose" also form this for the wilderness years of Doctor Who as a whole (if we count the TV movie as part of the wilderness as a whole).
-Both serials involve the Doctor and a council estate girl investigating aliens that are infilitrating contemporary London and assorted mysterious goings-on surrounding them, all of which involve an old enemy of the Doctor.
+Both serials involve the Doctor and his companion, a council estate girl, investigating aliens that are infiltrating contemporary London and assorted mysterious goings-on surrounding them, all of which involve an old enemy of the Doctor.

 - Another one: in "An Unearthly Child" the Doctor attempts to bash a caveman's head in, only to be stopped by Ian.
 At the end of this serial, the Doctor is about to bash the Master's head in, but is stopped by himself.

 - Cat Folk: Played surprisingly straight with the Cheetah people in that they're more Cheetah than man, though the original intention was just the opposite.